 I’ve started one of the biggest wedding projects on my list, what I lovingly call my “Wall of Tulle.”
-My hobby as of late has been cruising eBay, Amazon, craft stores, and other websites to score whatever deals possible on bulk yards of tulle.
+My hobby as of late has been cruising eBay, Amazon, Michaels and other craft stores to score whatever deals possible on bulk yards of tulle.

 I’ve spent about $300 on tulle and have somewhere in the vicinity of 400 yards of it.
 In my experience, I found that tulle was incredibly expensive to walk into a craft store and just start buying by the yard.
-However, thanks to Hobby Lobby’s 40% off coupons (combined with sales and lots of online searching) I was able to score the cheapest possible prices for the tulle I needed.
+However, thanks to craft stores 40% off coupons (combined with sales and lots of online searching) I was able to score the cheapest possible prices for the tulle I needed.

 My “Wall of Tulle” is going to be hung in the barn, covering the walls from ceiling to floor.
 Combined with floating balloons overhead, I imagine it will transform the barn into the romantic reception area I have in my head!

 Pictured here, is my inspiration for the ceiling of balloons in the barn.
 Our plan is to have tons of balloons floating above our heads while we dance the night away.
 SO thankful my dad already has an air compressor to blow them up!

 I decided to share my loose tutorial showing how I made my wall of tulle.
 I created it in a way that seemed like the simplest solution to make the “installation” of the wall as easy as possible.
 Thankfully, we have enough things to do the few weekends we have before the wedding and on a ladder stapling tulle and praying to the Wedding Gods that I had enough – not my idea of fun.
 So, here’s my vision:

 How to Make a Tulle Wedding Backdrop